Alcohol vs Drug Addiction: Key Differences in Treatment

 Recovery Support and Rehabilitation Programs

-Recovering from addiction needs strong rehab programs.
+Recovering from substance use disorders needs strong rehab programs.
 These programs tackle both body and mind challenges.
 Good recovery support is more than just treatment.
 It’s a whole-body healing plan for lasting wellness.

 Inpatient vs. Outpatient Care Options